 When we would sit in those booths talking about our futures and our dreams, neither of us had a clue what was before us.

-About five years after high school Linda wrote me and told me about her travels.
+About five years after high school Linda wrote me and told me about her exciting life.
 She was in Austraila working and travelling.
 I was happy for her, but I was green with envy.

 My daughter Charity was a year and a half, and I was pregnant with my third child Devyn.
 We had just received news that our oldest son Kyle had autism.

-Linda’s life sounded so incredibly exciting to a mom who was burnt out.
+Linda’s life sounded so exciting to a mom who was burnt out.

 Fast forward twenty-three years later.
 We have five grown children now and two bonus kids.
 Kyle at age twenty-eight is the only child who lives at home.
 This week Kyle went from eight-hour care to twelve-hour care.
 His staff comes to get him at 8 am in the morning and he returns at 8 pm.